-Originally from Miami, FL, Stephen began his formal training in high school, at New World School of the Arts’ Music Theatre program.
-He graduated from Florida State University with a Bachelor of Music in Music Theatre.
+Originally from Miami, FL, Stephen began his formal musical theatre training in high school, at New World School of the Arts.
+He then graduated from Florida State University with a Bachelor of Music in Music Theatre.

 In 2012 Stephen played con-man Frank Abagnale Jr. in the 1st National Tour of Catch Me If You Can.

 In 2013 he joined the Broadway ensemble of Book of Mormon, where he understudied Elder McKinley.

 In 2018 Stephen understudied the role of Evan Hansen in Dear Evan Hansen on Broadway for two months.
 Then he opened the 1st National Tour as the Evan alternate (matinee performances).